mrdunker/RTL_Workshop_VSD/README.md

   read_verilog fa.v rca.v  // since there are two .v files
-  synth                    // just write synth without anything else abc -lib <directory>     // same as usual show rca                 // instead of just show (you can write <show fa> to see fa layout) write_verilog rca_net.v  // same as usual
+  synth                    // just write synth without anything else abc -lib <directory>     // same as usual show rca                 // instead of just show (you can write <show fa> to see the fa layout) write_verilog rca_net.v  // same as usual

   ```
   ![3a](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/1a5bac6a-9f9b-4e21-ba71-ac2c8d05534b)
   <br />
   Simulate the netlist file along with the Verilog models and testbench.<br />
-  We find the output waveform to be same as the RTL simulation.<br />
+  We find the output waveform to be the same as the RTL simulation.<br />
   ![3](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/8f4fc7d8-cabe-43cd-af08-6cfe4ec42aa9)

 </details>